noklam/blog_archive_fastpage/_posts/2020-03-21-10-lessons-learnt-from-Kaggle-competition.md

 </div>
 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h1 id="Weight-loss">Weight loss<a class="anchor-link" href="#Weight-loss"> </a></h1><p>The distribution of the training dataset is very imbalance, but in order to get a good result, we need to predict every single class accurately (macro recall).
-To deal with this issue, we choose to use class weights, where a higher weight would be apply to rare sample.
-We don't have an ablation study for this, but it seems to closen the gap between accuracy &amp; recall, and allows us to train the model slightly better.</p>
+<h1 id="Weight-loss">Weight loss<a class="anchor-link" href="#Weight-loss"> </a></h1><p>The distribution of the training dataset is very imbalance, but to get a good result, we need to predict every single class accurately (macro recall).
+To deal with this issue, we choose to use class weights, where a higher weight would be applied to rare sample.
+We don't have an ablation study for this, but it seems to help closing the gap between accuracy &amp; recall and allows us to train the model slightly better.</p>

 </div>
 </div>
 </div>
 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
 <h1 id="Find-a-teammate!">Find a teammate!<a class="anchor-link" href="#Find-a-teammate!"> </a></h1><p>Lastly, please go and find a teammate if you can.
 It is very common to start a Kaggle competition, but not so easy to finish them.
 I have stopped for a month during the competition due to my job.
 It is really hard to get back to the competition after you stopped for so long.
-Getting a teammate helps motivating you and at the end it is a great learning experience for both of us.</p>
+Getting a teammate helps to motivate you and in the end, it is a great learning experience for both of us.</p>

 </div>
 </div>
 </div>
 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h1 id="Pretrain-Model">Pretrain Model<a class="anchor-link" href="#Pretrain-Model"> </a></h1><p>We also tried to use pretrained model, as it allows shorter training and give better performance by transfer learning (Using weights learn from a large dataset to as initial weight).
-It also give our model a bit improvement.</p>
+<h1 id="Pretrain-Model">Pretrain Model<a class="anchor-link" href="#Pretrain-Model"> </a></h1><p>We also tried to use a pretrained model, as it allows shorter training and give better performance by transfer learning (Using weights learn from a large dataset to as initial weight).
+It also gives our model a bit of improvement.</p>
 <ul>
 <li>Finetune the model head, while keeping other layers freeze (except BatchNorm layer).</li>
 <li>Unfreeze the model, train all the layers together.</li>
 </ul>
 <p>I also tried training the model directly with discriminating learning rate while not freezing any layer at all.
-It seems to perform similarily, so I end up just start training the entire model from the beginning.</p>
+It performs similarily to freezing finetuning , so I end up just start training the entire model from the beginning.</p>

 </div>
 </div>
 </div>
 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
 <h1 id="If-the-code-works,-don't-touch-it">If the code works, don't touch it<a class="anchor-link" href="#If-the-code-works,-don't-touch-it"> </a></h1><p>This is probably not a good habit usually, but I suggest not to do it for a competition.
-We spends lots of time for debugging our code after code refactoring, and end up just rolling back to an older commit and cherry-picks new features.
+We spent lots of time for debugging our code after code refactoring and end up just rolling back to an older commit and cherry-picks new features.
 In a competition, you don't have enough time to test everything.
-You do not need a nice abstract class for all your features, some refactoring to keep your function/class clean is probably needed, but do not over spend your time on it.
-It is even common to jump between frameworks (you may find other's Kernel useful), so it is not possible structure your code perfectly.</p>
+You do not need a nice abstract class for all your features, some refactoring to keep your function/class clean is probably needed, but do not overspend your time on it.
+It is even common to jump between frameworks (you may find other's Kernel useful), so it is not possible to structure your code perfectly.</p>
 <ul>
 <li>If someone have create a working submission script, use it!</li>
 <li>If someone have create a working pre-processing function, use it!</li>
 </ul>
-<p>Don't spend time on trying to optimize these code unless it is neccessary, it is often not worth it in a competition context.
+<p>Don't spend time on trying to optimize these code unless it is necessary, it is often not worth it in a competition context.
 You should focus on adding new features, trying out new model, testing with new augmentation technique instead.</p>

 </div>
 </div>
 </div>
 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h1 id="Summary">Summary<a class="anchor-link" href="#Summary"> </a></h1><p>This is a great learning experience and refresh some of my outdated computer vision model knowledge.
-If you have never join a competition, find a friend and get started.
+<h1 id="Summary">Summary<a class="anchor-link" href="#Summary"> </a></h1><p>This is a great learning experience and refreshes  some of my outdated computer vision model knowledge.
+If you have never joined a competition, find a friend and get started.
 If you have just finished one, try writing it out and share your experience. 😉</p>

 </div>
 </div>